burlachenkok/burlachenkok.github.io/_posts/2024-10-14-ufednl-in-arxiv.md

 # Results

-**A. Compute Effectiveness.** We addressed the challenge of executing computationally intensive multi-node simulations for the FedNL algorithm family on a single workstation, achieving a remarkable **x1000** improvement in wall-clock time with the same computational hardware.
+**A. Compute Effectiveness.** We addressed the challenge of executing computationally intensive multi-node simulations for the FedNL algorithm family on a single workstation, achieving a remarkable **x1000** improvement in wall-clock time in the same hardware.

 <table style="border-style: solid; width: 100%; border-collapse:collapse; border:1px solid">
   <caption>Single-node simulation, n=142, FedNL(B), r=1000, λ=0.001, α - option 2, FP64, 24 cores at 3.3 GHz.</caption>